Please tell us about your internship

 How did you end up in such an offbeat, unconventional and interesting career?

 Agrawal, a bright student with impressive academic and work credentials, is in her last semester in the data-science master’s program.
 She graduated from the Indian Institute of Technology, Roorkee, with a degree in applied math.
-And before enrolling in the master’s program, she had internships at IBM and Deutsche Bank and worked as a business operations analyst for Groupon.
+And before enrolling in the master’s program in Data Science at Columbia University, she had internships at IBM and Deutsche Bank and worked as a business operations analyst for Groupon.
 She was also a product analyst for a startup in Mumbai called Housing.com.

 In this interview, Agrawal talks about what she learned at Spotify and how the work she did there relates to what she’s learning in her data-science classes.